About Crown Commercial Service (CCS)

 CCS helps thousands of public and third sector buyers in the UK with billions of pounds of spending each year.
 We have a wide range of commercial agreements to help you buy what you need, when you need, saving you time and money.

 CCS commercial agreements use competition among suppliers to increase quality and value.
-In 2019/20 we helped more than 18,000 customers achieve commercial benefits totalling over £1 billion of public money by using our agreements.
+In 2021/22 we helped our customers achieve commercial benefits totalling over £2.8 billion of public money by using our agreements.

 You can buy a wide and varied range of common goods and services through CCS.
 For example: